mfsch/paper-boundarylayers.jl-v1.0/paper/manuscript.md

 ## general details about automated tests {.outline}

-The automated tests can be re-run whenever changes are made.
+The above test cases have been verified in single-process (serial) mode as well as in multi-process (parallel) mode.
-By default, tests are run in single-process (serial) mode as well as in multi-process (parallel) mode and multi-process tests are run both with a vertical resolution greater than and equal to the number of processes since those configurations sometimes rely on different code paths.
+Multi-process tests are run both with a vertical resolution greater than and equal to the number of processes since those configurations sometimes rely on different code paths.
-The tests can be run on consumer hardware used for code development, although it is recommended to have at least four CPU cores as some MPI implementations struggle when cores are oversubscribed.
+Since the tests are automated and run within minutes on consumer hardware, they can be rerun whenever changes are made to the code to ensure that any future version of the code still satisfies all the tested properties.

 ## turbulent flow validation {.outline}